Skip to content

 Basking RidgeBakenhaven FarmFarmSee Charles Baker Farm

 Basking RidgeBardy FarmFarmCurrent site – The Barrons Basking Ridge.
-Still today in Warren
+Still operating today in Warren, NJ with a farm grocery store.

-Basking RidgeCedar Hill FarmOrchardSamuel Owen’s Peach and Apple orchards, Flowers
+Basking RidgeCedar Hill FarmOrchardSamuel Owen’s Peach and Apple orchards, Flowers.
+Was also a dairy in the early 1900s.

 Basking RidgeCharles Baker Farm85 acre Charles Baker Farm, called Bakehaven – Lord Stirling Park